mrkmg/node-docker-test/README.md

 ## Usage

-First, you will need to generate an image to use for the testing.
-Each project maintains it's own image for testing.
+First, you will need to generate an image. ndt will create a separate image for each repository on your machine.

     cd /path/to/my/project
     ndt --setup